doocs/leetcode/solution/1100-1199/1112.Highest Grade For Each Student/README_EN.md

 | course_id     | int     |
 | grade         | int     |
 +---------------+---------+
-(student_id, course_id) is the primary key of this table. grade is never NULL.
+(student_id, course_id) is the primary key (combination of columns with unique values) of this table. grade is never NULL.
 </pre>

 <p>&nbsp;</p>

-<p>Write a SQL query to find the highest grade with its corresponding course for each student.
+<p>Write a solution to find the highest grade with its corresponding course for each student.
 In case of a tie, you should find the course with the smallest <code>course_id</code>.</p>

 <p>Return the result table ordered by <code>student_id</code> in <strong>ascending order</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The&nbsp;result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>